Psycho (franchise): Bates Motel (2013–2017)

-A TV series by A&E network named Bates Motel is loosely based on the Psycho movies and novels.
+A TV series by A&E network named Bates Motel is loosely based on the Psycho films and novels.
 The series is a television reboot set in the 2010s and chronicle Norman Bates' early childhood with his mother and how she drove him to become a killer.
 Bates Motel takes place in the modern day and stars Freddie Highmore as young Norman Bates and Vera Farmiga as Mrs. Bates.
 It premiered on March 18, 2013, and produced five seasons for a total of 50 episodes.
 The series was shot in Vancouver with a replica of the Psycho house from Universal Studios Hollywood and a recreation of the original Bates Motel from the first film.
 The original interior sets have also been recreated.